TheMarlboroMan/libdansdl2/README.md

 - Integrate the zooming better.
 - Maybe get rid of most of the hierarchy: it's way too convoluted and the whole position and clipping is a bit rancid.
 - Get rid of filled vs wireframe classes?.
 The only difference is at rendering and doesn't make much sense.
-- Integrate box with polygon in the primitives?????.
-Would remove yet another class.
 - Cleanup warnings.
 - In the future, fork for OPENGL 1.4 and the rest.